MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 * Bonaparte, José F., Wolf-Dieter Heinrich, and Rupert Wild.
 2000.
 Review of _Janenschia_ Wild, with the description of a new sauropod from the Tendaguru beds of Tanzania and a discussion on the systematic value of procoelous caudal vertebrae in the Sauropoda. _Palaeontographica A_ **256**:25-76.
 * Charig, Alan J. 1990.
 Francis Rex Parrington, 20 February 1905-17 April 1981. _Biographical Memoirs of Members of the Royal Society_ **36**:359-378. doi:10.1098/rsbm.1990.0036
+* Chure, Daniel, Brooks B. Britt, John A. Whitlock and Jeffrey A. Wilson.
+2010.
+First complete sauropod dinosaur skull from the Cretaceous of the Americas and the evolution of sauropod dentition. _Naturwissenschaften_ **97(4)**:379-91. doi:10.1007/s00114-010-0650-6
 * Fraas, Eberhard.
 1908.
 Ostafrikanische Dinosaurier. _Palaeontographica_ **55**:105-144.
 * Galton, Peter M. 1977.
 The ornithopod dinosaur _Dryosaurus_ and a Laurasia-Gondwanaland connection in the Upper Jurassic. _Nature_ **268**:230-232.
 * Glut, Donald F. 1997. _Dinosaurs: the Encyclopedia_.
 McFarland & Company, Inc., Jefferson, North Carolina.
 1076 pages.